1) A

 alloy which has very high melting point and very high resistivity so does not

-burn easily at a high temperature.
+burn easily at a high

 (b) The conductors of electric heating devices such as